-Set the parking brake and make sure that the gearshift is securely latched in P (Park).
-This will prevent your vehicle from moving unexpectedly.
+Always set the parking brake fully and make sure the gearshift is latched in P (Park).
+Turn off the ignition whenever you leave your vehicle.

 Do not wear loose clothing or jewelry that can get caught in the moving parts.